Fellowship for Digital Scholarship

 Fellowship Program for Digital Scholarship sponsored by Elsevier

 The Program will enable international scholars to study the digital collections at Leiden University Libraries and to collaborate with the innovative Centre for Digital Scholarship (CDS) at Leiden University.
-The program will financially support the research fellows to stay in Leiden for a period of two months, where fellows will be invited to share their research outcomes through public lectures and publications.
-These fellowships offer a new digital scholarship perspective building on the longstanding Scaliger Institute fellowship program that focused on the study of the special collections at Leiden University.
+The program will financially support the research fellows to stay in Leiden for two months.
+During this period, fellows will be invited to share their research outcomes through public lectures and publications.
+Building on the longstanding Scaliger Institute fellowship program that focused on the study of the special collections at Leiden University, these fellowships enable scholars to enrich their research using methods associated with data science and the digital humanities.

 The research preferably, but not exclusively, takes place in the following areas:

-• The enrichment of the digital collections of the UBL by means of annotations, transcriptions and transliterations;
+- The enrichment of the digital collections of the UBL through annotations, transcriptions and transliterations

-• Enriching the digital collections by means of semantic enrichments and making links with term networks;
+- Enriching the digital collections through semantic enrichments and connections to term networks;

-• The possibilities of text & data mining for non-Western languages and textual files with moderate OCR quality.
+- Text & data mining based on the textual collections of the UBL, particularly for non-Western languages and textual files with moderate to poor OCR quality.

 Conditions Fellowship for Digital Scholarship